-General knee mobility exercises following injury.
-These exercises are often done as soon as possible after injury if the pain will allow.
+Knee mobility exercises are done as soon as possible after injury, if the pain will allow.
 The aim is to restore range of motion without putting any damaged tissues under stress.
 The exact exercises and how quickly you progress through will depend on the type and severity of the injury.

-Active mobility exercises where the athlete physically attempts to move the joint through a range of motion are often the first step.
+Active mobility exercises are where the athlete physically attempts to move the joint through a range of motion are often the first step.
+Assisted

 This is a knee mobility exercise to increase the range of knee flexion or bend at the joint.
 It is suitable for early stage rehabilitation after more severe injuries and surgery where the range of movement of the joint is limited.